hknutzen/Netspoc/outline.markdown

   The policy contains information about groups or persons responsible for certain parts of the topology (owner).
 This information is now added to the topology objects.
-While ownership is rather needed for Netspoc Policy Web than for the Netspoc compiler, it is also used *(in step 3, somewhen)* to validate rules. *(This function is the first part of `set_service_owners`, the second part, `check_service_owners` should maybe be extracted and placed within
+While ownership is primarily needed for Netspoc-Web than for the Netspoc compiler, it is also used *(in step 3, somewhen)* to validate rules. *(This function is the first part of `set_service_owners`, the second part, `check_service_owners` should maybe be extracted and placed within